formicalab/MoveVMToZone/README.md

 1. **Verify the new VM** is working correctly
 2. **Install any required extensions** on the new VM
 3. **Attach Public IPs** if needed
-4. **Update DNS records** or load balancer configurations as needed
+4. **Update DNS records or firewall rules** with the new IP address
 5. **Delete the source VM** and its resources when satisfied

 ## Troubleshooting